trejkev/Kevin---Trejos---Concurrente---2022---I/tareas/tetris_solver_pthreads/README.md

 <img width="600" src="https://user-images.githubusercontent.com/18760154/170848764-ccff2d09-98f0-407d-9366-df86c43b3b11.png">
 </p>

-In regards the depth effect over the elapsed time, see the following figure, where it can be seen that no matter the amount of threads, the elapsed time will increase if the depth increases.
+In regards to the depth effect over the elapsed time, see the following figure, where it can be seen that no matter the number of threads, the elapsed time will increase if the depth increases.

 <p align="center">
 <img width="600" src="https://user-images.githubusercontent.com/18760154/170848828-58ef807f-cbbf-4e1a-9bd6-429dc7deaedd.png">
 </p>
+<p align="center">Elapsed time versus depth, keeping fixed threads amount</p>